Kali Maa: The Great Dark Mother of Enchantment

 Kali, the Mother

 When mother Teresa came to Kalighat to establish her temple for the dying, the local devotees came to believe that she was an incarnation of Kali.
-Yes, Kali herself.

 Kali as Divine Mother is the Queen of the dead and the dying, she is the gateway into the underworld and a portal into another life.
 She is also a healer and a comforter.
 She is a destroyer and a birther of worlds in one.

-Kali as Divine Mother is real.
-Kali Maa is dark as the earth itself.
 Like a poppy seed that falls and dies, and then is born again to new life.
-To bloom into a poppy plant, a delicate flower that has comforted the suffering of millions upon millions and destroyed lives and dreams of thousands.
+To bloom into a poppy plant, a delicate flower whose essence has comforted the suffering of millions — and destroyed the lives and dreams of millions more.

 Kali is an initiatrix.
-She knows grief and pain, just as much as she knows the ecstasy of sensual pleasure and the abandon of love.
+She knows grief and pain, just as she knows the ecstasy of sensual pleasure and the abandon of love.
 Love, too, is death.
 Love, too, is life.
 Kali is love.

 In the poetry of Ramprasad, Kali comes through as the Lover and the Beloved, the Creatrix that is beyond good and evil, and as close to the Unmanifest in her pregnant nothingness as we allow her to be: